-Luke's daring plan makes him an outcast, but it has surprising impact on several members of the gang.
+Luke's daring plan to infiltrate DD’s gang makes him an outcast, but it has surprising impact on several members of the gang.
 As the mission plays out, Liv struggles to figure who are the heroes and villains in her life.
 Her survival depends on making the right choices.

 Dealing with issues of self-image and peer abuse, this well-written, intriguing series shares many elements with "13 Reasons Why" as the complex characters grapple with issues such as sexuality, bullying and misread signals.

-Here's the short blurb: Why are boys like buses?
+Why are boys like buses?
 None for years, then three turn up at once.
-Like a game show contestant, Liv has to choose between them: Terry - a nervous leading-man, James - a smooth gang-leader and Ray - a guy in a wheelchair.
+Like a game show contestant, Liv has to choose between them: Terry - a nervous leading-man, James - a smooth gang-leader and Ray - a super-cool guy in a wheelchair.

 Trouble is, she can’t ask the audience and, when she phones a friend, he tells her things she really doesn’t want to hear.
 The prize in this contest?
 Her sanity, her memory and her heart.

 Fun and quirky characters, surprising discoveries, and some dark themes.
 Blisteringly smart, edgy and full of heart, this installment twists and turns toward the shocker of a climax.

 Jude’s a girl on a mission.
 To win a medal at the national skating competition.
 But first she has to swerve an exam, alienate her friends and defy her dad.
 As obstacle after obstacle is put in her way, including being grounded for missing an exam, she has no choice but to catch the train to Coventry on her own.
 She hadn’t bargained on being alone in a big city at night … what she really needs is a knight in shining armour.